vemoreno/blog/_posts/2017-02-10-third-party-api-authentication.markdown

 ```

-More examples can be found in the [awesome Auth0 documentation](https://auth0.com/docs/api-auth)
+More examples can be found in the [awesome Auth0 documentation](https://auth0.com/docs/api-auth).

 ## Conclusion

-Auth0 now offer APIs as first class citizens and a lot of ways to consume them.
-With Dynamic Client Registration, Auth0 account owners can open up their APIs to the world while security os enforced by user consent.
+Auth0 now offers APIs as first class citizens and a lot of ways to consume them.
+With Dynamic Client Registration, Auth0 account owners can open up their APIs to the world while security is enforced by user consent.

 Developers, you can start taking advantage of this opportunity by getting started with the [docs](https://auth0.com/docs/api-auth).